danielaparker/jsoncons/doc/ref/json_type_traits.md

 members be present in the JSON, or a specified number be present.
 For non-mandatory members, the generated traits `to_json` function will exclude altogether empty values for `std::shared_ptr`, `std::unique_ptr` and `std::optional`.

+The qualifer `_TPL` indicates that the generated traits are for a template class with a specified number of template parameters.

 ```c++
 JSONCONS_N_MEMBER_TRAITS(class_name,num_mandatory,
                          member_name0,member_name1,...) // (1)